panzerdp/dmitripavlutin.com/content/posts/061-utility/index.md

 A good approach is to cherry-pick only the necessary functions from the utility.
 This will guarantee a small impact on the bundle size.

 *Does it worth using utility libraries?
-Please write your opinion in a comment below!*
+I'd like to know your opinion!*